nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dfu.rst

    * Version and length of the image.
    * Partition ID of the image, used to specify the image placement on the flash.

+.. _dfu_devinfo:

+devinfo
+   Perform the fetch operation on this option to get the following information about the device:

+   * Vendor ID and Product ID
+   * Generation

+The device generation allows to distinguish configurations that use the same board and bootloader, but are not interoperable.

 .. _dfu_reboot: